gennadiy-gaysha/PP_5_art_showcase/README.md

 ![Component Tree image](/src/assets/readme_images/ComponentTree.png)

-You can also download the original file of the project's React Component Tree diagram from `/src/assets/App.js.xmind` in this project.
+You can also download the original file of the project's React Component Tree diagram from [here](https://github.com/gennadiy-gaysha/PP_5_art_showcase/blob/main/src/assets/App.js.xmind).

 <br>[Back to top ⇧](#table-of-contents)

-### Color Scheme
+### Color Scheme.

 The color palette of this site was intentionally chosen to be simple (primarily black and white tones, as well as shades of gray) to keep the user's focus on the images of the paintings.
 The color hue table for the project was created using the [Colors](https://coolors.co/).